The Singing Kettle: Cilla Fisher

 Cilla Fisher MBE (born 26 September 1952) made her musical debut on BBC Radio Scotland at the age of 9.
 She started performing with Trezise in 1974.
 In the shows, Fisher played the character of Maw.
 She still occasionally sings solo in pubs and clubs for adults.

 Her brother, Archie, and sister, Ray, both enjoyed success in the folk music industry when they were young.
-Ray died in 2011 and Archie remains a respected folk music performer.
+Ray died in 2011 and Archie died in 2025.
 Fisher retired as a performer in the show, along with Trezise, at the end of the 'Fairytale Castle' tour in February 2013.